picturamundi/www-andrewszobody/README.md

 }
 ```

-`var(--text-color-primary)` refers to a variable by name.
+In the example above, `var(--text-color-primary)` refers to a variable by name.
 All such variables are defined at the top of the CSS document:

 ```css
 :root {